terramate-io/terramate-docs/cli/orchestration/outputs-sharing.md

 ---
-title: Configure stack inputs and outputs.
+title: Configure Stack Inputs and Outputs.
-description: Terramate supports connecting stacks inputs and outputs.
+description: Learn how to use outputs sharing in Terramate to share output data from one stack as dependencies in other stacks.
 ---

 # Introduction

 _Outputs Sharing_  is an advanced feature that uses code generation and orchestration to share the execution output of stacks as inputs to other stacks.
 This could be used as an alternative to Terraform data sources when they are too cumbersome or too brittle.

 Example: Let's say you have a `vpc` stack and two subnets (`subnet-A` and `subnet-B`).
 This feature lets you reference `outputs.<any vpc output>.value` in both `subnet-A` and `subnet-B`.

 ::: info